 - Related content (pictures for social media, for example)

-Of course, the one you decide to use as the master content will require the most effort, but once you are done with this piece of content, you just have to focus on the specific bits and pieces.
+Of course, the one you decide to use as the master content will require the most effort, but once you are done with this piece of content, you can focus on the specific bits and pieces.

-Easy to say, not so easy to do, I know.
+I know that content marketing is easy to say but not so easy to do.
 However, don’t challenges give you a shot of adrenaline?

 See you for the next post!